 Agritourism Facility: A building, or group of buildings operated in conjunction with each other, in which there is provided overnight lodging facilities, which may include private or other assembly facilities and/or restaurant facilities, to paying or non-paying guests, provided that: The operations of such facilities complement or support the agricultural, silvicultural, animal husbandry, or forest management use of land, or the educational and/or outdoor recreational programs on land so used, which uses or programs are otherwise permitted in the Rural Residential and Agricultural (RRA) District.
 The buildings or group of buildings may include private or common facilities, such as bathrooms, living areas, dining areas, gathering areas and kitchen facilities.
 The private or other assembly facilities and restaurant facilities may be open to the public generally in addition to guests of the lodging facilities.
-A facility meeting the foregoing definition of "Agritourism Facility" shall not include any principal or accessory uses related to medical cannabis cultivation facilities, medical cannabis registered dispensaries, adult use cannabis establishments, cannabis food establishments, cannabis extraction, or the manufacturing of cannabis concentrate or cannabis products as defined herein, unless expressly authorized herein.
+A facility meeting the foregoing definition of "Agritourism Facility" shall not be considered a "Bed and Breakfast Establishment" or a "Hotel/Motel."
+An Agritourism Facility shall not include any principal or accessory uses related to medical cannabis cultivation facilities, medical cannabis registered dispensaries, adult use cannabis establishments, cannabis food establishments, cannabis extraction, or the manufacturing of cannabis concentrate or cannabis products as defined herein, unless expressly authorized herein.